zzuliys/OrbbecSDK-K4A-Wrapper/README.md

 ![stability](https://img.shields.io/badge/stability-unstable-yellow)

 This branch is contain the K4A wrapper for OrbbecSDK.
-It's mean that user can use this library to develop the application with K4A API, but use to control the Orbbec camera.
+It's mean that user can use this library to develop the application with K4A API, but use to access the Orbbec camera.
-Also user can use this library to replace native K4A library in your application to control the Orbbec camera without any code change.
+Also user can use this library to replace native K4A library in your application to access the Orbbec camera without any code change.

 *This repo is forked from [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK)*

 *This branch is base on release/1.4.x, and use new impl code base on [OrbbecSDK](https://github.com/orbbec/OrbbecSDK) to replace the k4a implementation.*

 *The usage of this library is same as [Native K4A](./README_K4A.md)*

+## What we did?

+The [k4a.h](./include/k4a/k4a.h) is the header file of K4A API, and the source code in [k4a.c](./src/sdk/k4a.c) is the implementation of K4A API.
+We have reimplemented the K4A API in [ob_k4a_impl.c](./src/orbbec/ob_k4a_impl.c) with OrbbecSDK, and keep the same effect as the original K4A API.
+Therefore, all functions called on user's side will be redirected to the OrbbecSDK, and user can access the Orbbec camera like the K4A device.

 ## Supported camera and platform